summersmaggie/refactor-ajax-code-review/README.md

   _Users should be able to remove items from the shopping cart without a page reload.
 The "delete" link should result in the item being removed from the shopping cart and the total price being updated._

   * Refactoring
+  _Ensure that users can't order a negative number of items._

 ## Installation